devtalhakilic/devtalhakilic/README.md

 ## Hi there, I’m Talha 👋

-I am studying Computer Programming at Istanbul University.
-At the same time, I develop projects on Frontend Web Development as a freelance.
+I am developing web and desktop applications.
+At the same time, I am also a high school student.

 ### Skills
 <a href="#" target="blank"><img src="https://skillicons.dev/icons?i=html" /></a>